cognusion/AllHandsOnDeck/README.md

 ## Semicolons & Sessions

-All is a remote shell interface, as such pretty much anything you can do on a single shell (probably BASH) line, you can do in a single All command.
+All is a remote shell interface, and as such pretty much anything you can do on a single shell (probably BASH) line, you can do in a single All command.
 You can use semicolons to separate statements just like you can in a shell, and they will act how you would expect.

 ```bash
 # hostname;uptime